njasm/marionette_client/README.md

 Mozilla's Gecko Marionette client in golang

 ## What is Marionette
 "Marionette is an automation driver for Mozilla's Gecko engine.
-It can remotely control either the UI or the internal JavaScript of a Gecko platform, such as Firefox.
+It can remotely control either the UI, or the internal JavaScript of a Gecko platform, such as Firefox.
 It can control both the chrome (i.e. menus and functions) or the content (the webpage loaded inside the browsing context), giving a high level of control and ability to replicate user actions.
 In addition to performing actions on the browser, Marionette can also read the properties and attributes of the DOM.